podgaietska/podgaietska/README.md

 ### Hi there 👋

-I'm Mariia (yes, I have a double 'i' in my name)!
-I like to code and build cool stuff.
+I'm Mariia (yes, I have a double 'i' in my name)

+I like to code and build cool stuff!
 Always exploring new technologies and improving my craft.

 #### 🎓 Education